 - Weight loss programs and equipment that have not been authorized by your PCP

 Types of Medicaid Insurance in New Mexico

-There are various types of NM Medicaid insurance for which enrollees can apply.
+There are various types of NM Medicaid insurance, and enrollees can review their options when completing the Medicaid application process.
 The medical insurance plans are offered by four managed care plans that have been contracted by the state of New Mexico to provide Medicaid services.
 The Medicaid coverage plans are through: Blue Cross Blue Shield, Molina Health Care, Presbyterian Health Plan and UnitedHealthcare Community Plan.